ricard2k/jmri-electron/pages/about.md

         url: '#'
     next:
         content: Next page
-        url: './connections'
+        url: '/connections'
 ---
-# What is MMRC?
-The MMRC project is intended for hobbyist to control their layout with an update technology application.
+The MMRC project is intended for hobbyists to control their layout with tes last technology application.

 MMRC works on: